Yvonnetowett/Yvonnetowett/README.md

-- 👋 Hi, I’m @Yvonnetowett
+- 👋 Hi, I’m @ IVONE CHEPNGETICH
-- 👀 I’m interested in designing and security
+- 👀 I’m interested in designing and web development
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning  I'm a student at the University Of Embu pursuing Bachelor of Science in Computer Science.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Yvonnetowett/Yvonnetowett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.